 DayZ

 is a multiplayer post-apocalyptic open-world survival game set in the fictional post-Soviet Republic of Chernarus.
 The only objective is to survive.
-DayZ was originally a mod made by Dean Hall in 2012 for the 2009 tactical shooter Arma 2.
-Arma's creators, Bohemia Interactive, hired Dean and started development for the DayZ Standalone shortly after major success of the mod.
-After 5 unproductive years in early-access, the DayZ Standalone released in 2018, while the original Arma II DayZ mod is still played on to this day.
-Despite the initial developmental period being over, it remains extremely broken and janky.
+DayZ was originally a mod designed by Dean Hall in 2012 for the 2009 tactical shooter Arma 2.
+After major success, Bohemia Interactive hired Dean and started alpha development for the DayZ Standalone in December 2013.
+Dean left Bohemia shortly after this in 2014.
+After 5 unproductive years in development, the DayZ Standalone fully released in December 2018.
+It remains extremely broken and janky since alpha release.
+I've compiled this page mainly for my own enjoyment and for my friends, but also because the DayZ Wiki is horribly outdated and basically abandoned.

-I have, at the time of writing this, 800 hours of meeting many different people, and dying with them, by them, or never knowing their fate.
+I have met many different people, dying with them, from them, or never knowing their fate.
 Lots of people will accept you as a teammate purely to increase their chances of survival, keeping you alive and healthy to have their back.
-Player interaction is a surprise at any time, and you have no true way of knowing anyone's intentions.
-Some survivors will attempt to rob you on sight, knocking you out and taking whatever they please from your inventory.
-You always have a rare chance of meeting someone you've teamed up with before, anywhere from your next life to months or years after you ran together.
-I've experienced amazing and genuinely harrowing stories with complete strangers, never to see them again.
+Interaction is a surprise at any time, and you have no true way of knowing anyone's intentions.
+You always have a chance of recognizing someone's voice, days to months after you last saw them.
+I've experienced amazing and genuinely harrowing stories with complete strangers, never to see them again, and I love it.

-There are also a ton of modded maps, but my favorite is Namalsk.
-Every survival aspect of DayZ is amplified as points of interest are few and far between and survivors are more desperate due to the scarcity of items to keep you alive.
-Namalsk has no cows or chickens, while reoccuring EVR storms and blizzards force players into houses to survive the anomaly's blow out and the harsh climate alike.
+There are also a ton of mods and modded maps, but my favorite is Namalsk.
+Points of interest are few and far between and survivors are more desperate due to the scarcity of items to keep them alive.
+Reoccuring EVR storms and blinding blizzards force players into houses to survive the anomaly's blow out and the harsh climate alike.
+I've compiled a second DayZ webpage dedicated to my time on Namalsk and more complex info on combat strategies and explosive traps, as I've spent far more time on Namalsk than Cherno.

 * Player Names, Choosing a Model - In the DayZ Launcher, select "Parameters" and then "Profile name" to change your ingame name.
 Other players won't be able to see it unless there's a party system mod, or you talk in the ingame textchat.
 Admins will be able to see your name always - "Survivor" is the default name for someone who hasn't changed their in game name.
 If you want to play as a specific character model, you can only change it by going into the game.
 Press the big red PLAY button in the bottom left to open the game without loading into a server.
 Find the "Customize Character" button on the lower right-hand HUD (you might have to use the arrow buttons to flip through until it's there) and then press Save once you're finished.
 Lots of people use the "Random" spawn button to load in as a different model each life.
 But you deserve that choice!
 Use the "Custom" spawn button when you load into your server to use your chosen model.